 The SSA changed how they evaluate neurological disorders, such as Epilepsy and Cerebral Palsy.
 For the first time since 1985, SSA has issued revised rules for Neurological Disorders for adults and children (Listings 11.00 and 111.00).

 The SSA also made minor corresponding changes to the musculoskeletal system (adult and children) and mental disorders (adult only) listings.
 The new version of the listings are at 81 Fed.
 Reg.
-43048 (July 1, 2016).
-SSA believes the new changes reflect program experience and advances in medical knowledge.
+43048.
+SSA believes the changes reflect program experience and advances in medical knowledge.
 The SSA can change the listing through rule making and public notice.

 SSA REMOVES IQ SCORE FROM NEUROLOGICAL DISORDERS LISTINGS

 SSA also clarified in 11.00D2a that an inability to stand up from a seated position means that, once seated, a claimant is unable to stand and maintain an upright position without the risk of falling unless they have the assistance of another person or the use of an assistive device.

 EPILEPSY AND PRESCRIBED TREATMENT

 SSA will evaluate adherence to prescribed treatment for epilepsy patients under 11.00C.
 This is particularly true for patients taking newer anti-epileptic drugs.

 The SSA will consider whether you are taking medications or following other treatment procedures for three months in a row.
 The SSA has always looked at whether you are doing what your doctor tells you to do for treatment.

 However, when the SSA last revised these listings in 1985, blood drug levels were strong indicators for prescribed treatment compliance because therapeutic ranges had been established for anti-epileptic drugs (AEDs).
 The ranges were often in the lab results.